ertantorizkyf/ci-attendance-system/README.md

-# employee management system
+# ci attendance system
-Employee Management System using CodeIgniter
+Employee Attendance System using CodeIgniter

 Configuration:
 1. Download or clone this project.